percona/pxb-docs/docs/glossary.md

 For each table, the server will create a file with the `.frm` extension containing the table definition (for all storage engines).

+## General availability (GA)

+A finalized version of the product which is made available to the general public.
+It is the final stage in the software release cycle.

 ### .ibd

 On a multiple tablespace setup ([innodb\_file\_per\_table] enabled), _MySQL_ will store each newly created table on a file with a `.ibd` extension.